 - Best Air Purifiers for Smoke

 - Best Air Purifiers for Mold

 Do air purifiers get rid of pet odors?

 Anyone who has a pet in the home knows that just because we love them doesn’t mean they don’t stink a little.
 There are many different causes of pet odors, including bad breath, skin infections, bad grooming, and the most obvious – excrement or urine.

 The good news is that most air purifiers can indeed help with even the most intense pet odors to provide better air quality.

 Most air purifiers are designed to remove fine particles from the air you breathe.
 However, air purifiers are now equipped with a key technology for dealing with odors of all kinds: activated carbon filters.

-These filters are made up of small bits of porous carbon, making them better able to capture gas molecules.
+An activated carbon filter is made up of small bits of porous carbon, making them better able to capture gas molecules.

 During World War I, charcoal – a form of active carbon – was used in gas masks to help protect soldiers against deadly gases.